DanySK/course-laboratory-of-software-systems/slides/content/07-ci/_index.md

 $\Rightarrow$ *Automatically run the build every some time* even if nobody touches the project
 * How often?
 Depends on the project...
+* **Warning**: GitHub Actions disables `cron` CI jobs if there is no action on the repository, which makes the mechanism less useful

+---

+## Automated software upgrades

 ---